Club Profile

 Overview

-Sunderland Association Football Club is a professional football club based in Sunderland, Tyne and Wear, England.
+Sunderland Association Football Club is based in Sunderland, Tyne and Wear, England.
 Known as the Black Cats, the club competes in the Premier League, the top tier of English football.
 Sunderland plays its home games at the 49,000-capacity Stadium of Light and has a long-standing tradition in English football, marked by multiple league championships and cup triumphs.

 History